-In healthcare, we might have broken processes, but we have wonderful, caring, hardworking people.
+In healthcare, we might have (or usually do have) broken processes, but we have wonderful, caring, hardworking people.
 We can be grateful for that… while striving to create better workplaces and perfect patient care.
-People shouldn't have to work so hard to fight bad systems… and nobody should be harmed by medical error.
+People shouldn't have to work so hard to fight bad systems… and nobody should be harmed by medical errors.

-I'm grateful that I'll get time on Tuesday with the Louise H. Batz Patient Safety Foundation as they honor and recognize people who are making great contributions to patient safety.
+I'm grateful that I'll get time on Tuesday with the Louise H. Batz Patient Safety Foundation as they honor and recognize people who are making great contributions to patient safety (I'll get to that again in February 2023).
 The videos on this page are inspiring.
-We can be grateful for those patient safety heros who are of service to others.
+We can be grateful for those patient safety heroes who are of service to others.

 Here is that poem, which is online as “author unknown.”